Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Dynamical Behavior

-\emph{Steady state behavior.--} To investigate the behavior of the disorder-averaged Holevo rate, in Figs.~\ref{fig:fig1}(a)-(c), we plot $\bar{R}$ as a function of time for different choices of disorder strength $h$ for $L=12$ and $l=4$ for the three chosen environment states, respectively.
-After brief transient behavior, the disorder-averaged Holevo rate saturates to a steady state value.
-In all cases we found that the total evolution times of $T_1 = L^2$ are sufficient to see stable steady-state behavior.
-As expected, $\bar{R}$ increases as a function of increasing disorder strength.
-This indicates that the message subsystem $s$ fails to locally retain information in the ergodic regime, but successfully retains a high proportion of it deep in the MBL regime.
-In essence, the steady-state value of the disorder-averaged Holevo rate successfully captures the conventional understanding of how local memory behaves in both phases.
+To investigate the behavior of the disorder-averaged Holevo rate, in Figs.~\ref{fig:fig1}(a)-(c), we plot $\bar{R}$ as a function of time for different choices of disorder strength $h$ for $L=16$ and $l=4$ for the three chosen environment states, respectively.
+After early transient behavior, the disorder-averaged Holevo rate - similarly to other quantities - either saturates rapidly in time (in the ergodic regime) or falls off logarithmically in time and will fully saturate only at exponential time scales (in the MBL regime).
+In the limit of large $L$ it tends to zero in the ergodic regime, and to a non-zero finite value in the MBL regime.
+For our finite systems we found that the total evolution times of $T_1 = L^2$ are sufficient to differentiate the two regimes in all cases.
+The fact that $\bar{R}$ increases as a function of increasing disorder strength indicates that the message subsystem $s$ fails to locally retain information in the ergodic regime, but successfully retains a high proportion of it deep in the MBL regime.
+In essence, the late-time value of the disorder-averaged Holevo rate successfully captures the conventional understanding of how local memory behaves in both phases.

 To estimate the steady-state value of $\bar{R}$, we take the late-time average of the disorder-averaged Holevo rate